lainio/err2/README.md

 The current version of Go tends to produce too much error checking and too little error handling.
-But most importantly it doesn't help developer with **automatic** error propagation, which has exact same benefits than e.g.
+But most importantly it doesn't help developer with **automatic** error propagation, which would have same benefits than e.g.
 **automatic** garbage collection, or automatic testing has:

 > Automation is not just about efficiency but primarily about repeatability and
 > resilience. -- Gregor Hohpe

-The automatic error propagation is so important because it makes your code tolerate to change, and it makes it to error safe.
+The automatic error propagation is so important because it makes your code tolerant for the change, and it makes it to error safe.

 > Don't send human to do machine's job